TikiTDO/image_processor/AI_README.md

 5. **Build Orchestration**: introduce a Makefile or npm script to automate `scripts/build-static.sh` prior to Go builds and unify the build pipeline.

 ---
+## 8. Region Editing Plan
+- A zero-Python plan for region-based inpainting and editing via Go is detailed in `REGIONAL_EDIT_PLAN.md`.
+---
 *End of AI Assistant Guide*